zhangcong0315/SUMO-and-Webots-co-simulation-platform/README.md

 After connecting Logitech G29 racing wheel and pedals with Webots, please change the foler path in Webots interface: SUMOInterface"sumo interface"--networkFiles.Simulation data including vehicle dynamics (e.g., vehicle location and speed) are synchronized between Webots and SUMO in real-time using the traffic control interface (TraCI) in SUMO and the supervisor in Webots.

 ## Testing
-click simple_case/world/Co-simulaltion_Platform.wbt and drive, a SUMO interface with top view will show in the other screen
+click simple_case/AnnarborRoundabout/world/Co-simulaltion_Platform.wbt and drive, a SUMO interface with top view will show in the other screen.

+## Generate your own worlds
+If you want to generate your own worlds, several points you need to revise:
+1. Go to simple_case/AnnarborRoundabout/world/myMapV5_net.
+Replace your own .rou file and file

 # Contact Information